multiformats/cid/README.md

      * The CID's version is 0.
    * Otherwise, let `N` be the first varint in `cid`.
 This is the CID's version.
      * If `N == 1` (CIDv1):
-       * THe CID's multicodec is the second varint in `cid`
+       * The CID's multicodec is the second varint in `cid`
        * The CID's multihash is the rest of the `cid` (after the second varint).
        * The CID's version is 1.
      * If `N <= 0`, the CID is malformed.